 Each year thereafter, your accounts should reach Companies House no later than 9 months after your accounting reference date (ARD), which is the end of your company’s financial year.

 Confirmation Statement (previously the ‘Annual Return’)

-Companies House will not impose any automatic financial penalties if your confirmation statement is delivered after the filing deadline.
+Companies House will not impose any automatic late filing penalties if your confirmation statement is delivered after the filing deadline.
 However, your company is liable to be struck off from the register, your credit rating may be affected, and the directors may otherwise be prosecuted if you fail to deliver a confirmation statement at all.

 You must be able to prove that your failure to submit accounts resulted from exceptional circumstances beyond your control, such as fire, flooding, theft, death or severe illness.
 Companies House will not accept the following reasons for late submission of accounts or penalty payments:

-- Failure was the fault of your accountant or other nominated individual
+- failure was the fault of your accountant or another nominated individual

 To appeal against a late filing penalty, you must send a letter to the address stated on the front page of the penalty invoice.
 Alternatively, you can send an email, stating the the penalty reference, to: firstname.lastname@example.org

 You should receive a response within 10 working days.
 The penalty will not be collected while your appeal is pending.